Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 2. Position yourself as a thought leader.

 Do you have special niche knowledge?
 Access to information before anyone else?
 Define yourself by the niche where you excel.
-Write content, share blog posts with commentary, engage others content, etc. You have to start building an online presence.
+Write content, share blog posts with commentary, engage others content, etc. You have to start building an online presence and build brand awareness.

 3. Promote colleagues in your industry.